nitrain/book/book/intro.md

 # Introduction

-Welcome to the book that takes you through the entire workflow of building medical imaging AI models.
+Welcome to the book that takes you through the entire workflow of building medical imaging AI models in Python.

 This book will teach you how to accomplish any medical imaging AI task using the nitrain framework.
-Nitrain builds on top of any of your favorite frameworks such as pytorch or keras by giving you high-level tools specifically aimed at training models on medical imaging datasets.
+Nitrain builds on top of popular libraries such as pytorch or keras to give you high-level tools specifically aimed at training models on medical imaging datasets.

 Each chapter of this book can be read independently, so if you are looking to enhance your skills in one specific area then feel free to skip around.
 The book is generally organized according to the various steps of a medical imaging AI workflow:

-- reading medical images
+- Handling medical images
-- creating medical imaging datasets
+- Loading medical imaging datasets
-- loading batches of augmented medical images
+- Creating batches of medical images
-- training models
+- Training models
-- explaining model results
+- Explaining model results
-- sharing and hosting models
+- Sharing and hosting models

-## Why use nitrain?
+## Why nitrain?

 You may be wondering why we use nitrain to teach you about medical imaging AI workflows.
 The simple answer is that nitrain is the easiest way to train medical imaging AI models using pytorch or keras.
 It provides a very clear set of classes that help users easily conceptualize the entire medical imaging AI workflow.